sinch/docs/docs/sms/sms-smpp/sms-smpp-error-specification.md

 ### Status reports error codes

-The error codes are provided in status reports according to the SMPP Protocol Specification v3.4 Issue 1.2 Appendix B. The following are the error codes Sinch Networks will be sending:
+The error codes are provided in status reports according to the SMPP Protocol Specification v3.4 Issue 1.2 Appendix B. The following are the error codes Sinch networks will be sending:

 | Error | Error Class         | Description                                     | Comment                                                                            | Treated as |
 | ----- | ------------------- | ----------------------------------------------- | ---------------------------------------------------------------------------------- | ---------- |